xinkjs/xink/README.md

 # @xinkjs/xink

-xink is a directory-based filesystem router for APIs, and a Vite plugin.
+xink is a directory-based filesystem router for APIs, acting as a Vite plugin.
 Under the hood, it uses a trie URL router, which is fast and scalable.

-Supports the bun and deno runtime.
+Supports the bun and deno runtimes, but be aware that we currently rely on access to the filesystem during runtime initialization.
+We have some documentation for Cloudflare Workers here, but it's not supported yet.

 We're currently in the alpha phase of development and welcome contributions.
 Please see our contributing guide.